How To Buy Art For Your Home

 The Slovenian-born founder and director of London studio Bergman & Mar is known for cool, contemporary interiors that incorporate characterful artworks, which she hunts for wherever she goes.
 ‘London has lots of small galleries that I am forever stumbling upon,’ she says.
 ‘I also thrift in vintage shops and on eBay, and browse Instagram for emerging talents.’
 She takes a high-low approach to art, mixing investment pieces with affordable finds.
 The latter are often found at Desenio, Spacey Studios and The Poster Club.

-Arko’s latest art-led project is the Makers apartment, a show flat at the new Bollo Lane project in west London by developer Pocket Living.
+One of Arko’s latest art-led projects is the Makers apartment, a show flat at the new Bollo Lane project in west London by developer Pocket Living.
 ‘We invited British artisans and artists to showcase their work in the space,’ she explains.
 Working with art consultancy Cramer & Bell, she found pieces that complement the colours and textures of each room, including a rose-toned portrait by Elena Gual for a pink bedroom, ceramic wall hangings by Unit 89 that echo textured rugs, and an abstract oil painting by Sarah Needham that reflects the markings of a wooden sideboard.
 This sensitive approach is typical for Arko, who allows art to guide her on style, colour, patterns and finishes.
 ‘It works like a conductor for my creative process,’ she says.

 Arko’s practical tips for working with art centre on proportions and framing.
 ‘The most common mistake is buying a work that’s the wrong size,’ she points out.
 ‘I think works always look better if they’re larger, so hang a paper mock-up on your wall before you buy.
 Moreover, don’t forget that the frame can create just as much interest as the piece itself.’ bergmanandmar.com